patelraj7021/Sentiment_Analysis/README.md

 # Stock Sentiment Analysis

 ### High-Level Goals
-1. Pull recent articles for a given stock
+1. Pull links for recent articles for a given stock
-2. Perform a sentiment analysis for the articles
-3. Determine if there is a meaningful correlation between the result of the sentiment analysis and stock price after a given time period
+2. Open each article and retrieve text
+3. Tokenize and vectorize
+4. Quantify the frequency of words related to positive/negative emotions